Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 The library contains help classes to

+- Bootstrap the web resource from the Startup.cs file in your web application by just calling a few methods
+  - `AddAzureAdV2Authentication` to add authentication with the Microsoft Identity platform (AAD v2.0), including managing the authority validation, and the sign-out.
+  - `AddMsal` to add support for token acquistion with MSAL.NET.
+This should be followed by one of the AddXXXTokenCache methods to express the token cache technology to use

 - Protect Web resources (in the `Resources` folder)
   - `AadIssuerValidator` is used to validate the issuer in multi-tenant applications, taking into account the aliases for authorities exising in Azure AD.
 This class works both for Azure AD v1.0 and Microsoft Identity platform v2.0 web resources
   - `OpenIdConnectMiddlewareDiagnostics` helps you understand what happens in the Open Id Connect Middleware.